Published on February 10th, 2016 | by Zachary Shahan77

 Nonetheless, he brings the discussion to our level.
 He tries hard to answer questions in a way that will help the questioner.
 He puts the language at the expected level of knowledge of the listener(s), and he provides analogy after analogy, metaphor after metaphor, to put complicated points that, normally, only certain engineers or economists or businesspeople would understand in terms that an uninitiated, uncultured, buffoon-like cleantech blogger can digest.

-It’s not just more interesting and stimulating for the audience — it also shows respect for the person on the other side of the conversation, whoever it may be.
+It’s not just more interesting and stimulating for the audience — it also shows respect for the person on the other side of the conversation, whomever it may be.
 It shows Elon’s not just interested in talking for his own benefit or to hear his own voice, but to help improve the understanding and experience of as many people as possible.

 Elon is cautious and humble (to an extent).

 As noted above (in the “Elon is thoughtful” section), Elon is quite cautious about his statements.
 Yes, he is known to be overly optimistic regarding timelines (perhaps that’s part of why he gets so much done — “It’ll just take this long.
 Let’s do it.”), but regarding most matters, he is obsessively cautious about accuracy and performance.
 While he may be profiled in some ways as a risktaker, he went to great lengths to build the safest car on the planet.
-While he is having a lot of fun while doing so, his chief life aims are apparently helping society to be more cautious with the planet’s climate, the planet’s store and quality of natural resources, and our likelihood of long-term survival.
+While he is having a lot of fun while doing so, his chief life aims are apparently helping society to be more cautious with the planet’s climate, with the planet’s store and quality of natural resources, and with our likelihood of long-term survival.

-Elon doesn’t neglect to state a stunning accomplishment when it’s relevant to the conversation and advances an argument, but, from my perspective, he’s very cautious to not state things that aren’t true and humble about how much he and his companies can actually achieve.
+Elon doesn’t neglect to state a stunning accomplishment when it’s relevant to the conversation and it advances an argument, but, from my perspective, he’s very cautious to not state things that aren’t true and humble about how much he and his companies can actually achieve.

 As has been noted numerous times before, he expected Tesla Motors and SpaceX to fail.
 He has said in the past that Tesla’s stock price seemed a bit high compared to what Tesla had achieved.
 He has cautioned innumerable times that he isn’t certain about this or that, something could always go wrong, his projections are just best estimates (not sure to be correct), etc.